zanonnicola/llfk/src/pages/en/holidays/index.md

 contentTitle: Holidays
 subTitle: >-
   The next autumn school holiday workshop will be from October, 22nd to October, 26th.
-For more information and for enrollment, please contact us on hello@lopenlab.com.
+For more information and to enrol your child(ren), please contact us on hello@lopenlab.com.
 ---
 We have a dedicated holiday programme full of fun and creative things to do for kids to spend their break, while becoming more familiar with English.